bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 _if_ we solve the subproblem at `n`, we only need to pass it to recursion to solve all of our subproblems.

-Our total recursive code looks like:
+Our total recursive code looks like this:

 ```python
 def main(cost):